Skip to main content

 (6) because of the effect of the attorney's ill health or decline on the attorney's ability to comply fully with the Maryland Attorneys' Rules of Professional Conduct, the attorney should no longer engage in the practice of law; and

-(7) the attorney has taken all appropriate actions to windup his or her practice or will do so within a time established by the Commission in any approval of permanent retired status.
+(7) the attorney has taken all appropriate actions to windup the attorney's practice or will do so within a time established by the Commission in any approval of permanent retired status.

 (c) Action by Commission.
 If the attorney agrees to permanent retired status, Bar Counsel or the attorney may submit any explanatory materials that either believes relevant and shall submit any further material that the Commission requests.
 Upon submission, the Commission may take any of the following actions: